RAKSHASRIA/Environmental-Monitoring/README.md

-# Environmental-Management
+# Environmental-Monitoring

-IOT- project: Environmental Management
+IOT- project: Environmental Monitoring

 Abstract Idea: The field of environmental management has become increasingly critical in the face of escalating climate change and resource depletion.
 Leveraging the capabilities of the Internet of Things (IoT) offers a promising solution to address environmental challenges effectively.